GAMS-dev/gamspy/docs/user/container.rst

     ....
     model.solve()

-In this example, since the working directory specified as the current directory, temporary GAMS files will be dumped to the current directory.
+In this example, specifying the working directory as the current directory causes temporary GAMS files to be saved in the current directory.

-Another alternative is to use ``generateGamsString`` function.
-This function returns the GAMS code that will be generated with up until that point as a string.
+Another alternative is to use the ``generateGamsString`` function.
+This function returns the GAMS code generated up to that point as a string.

 .. code-block:: python